 Step Three: Know When It’s More Serious

 If the tire light comes back quickly or never turns off, there may be a leak or a damaged tire.
-Even a small puncture can slowly let out air and eventually lead to a flat.
-A technician can inspect the tire, repair the leak if possible, or recommend a replacement.
+It is also possible that there is an issue with one of the TPMS sensors.
+A technician can do an inspection and recommend the right course of action.
+Don’t put this off because even a small puncture can slowly let out air and eventually lead to a flat.

 Don’t Ignore the Tire Pressure Light!